A Copywriter is Born.

 Powerful copy marries both strategy and creativity.
 You need an equal helping of both to get the words to fulfill their promise of measurable results.
-It doesn’t hurt if you know about the market segment you’re writing about – which is where my confusing resume finally paid its due, tenfold.
+It doesn’t hurt if you know about the market segment you’re writing about, which is where my confusing resume finally paid its dues — tenfold.

 As I’ve taken my creative writing skills and molded them to the art of copywriting, I’ve learned a great deal about the common mistakes we make when approaching words in relation to their medium.

-Here, I’m going to focus on website copywriting and give you some helpful tips to consider when writing up your website’s freshest copy.
+Here, I’m going to focus on website copywriting and give you some helpful tips to consider when writing up your website’s latest copy.

 Common Lessons Learned in Web Copy

 - Don’t Expect People to Read

 - No One Likes Your Fancy Words (Apparently!)

 Let’s get started, shall we?